Willson Contreras Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.77 team ERA ranks 24th across all MLB pitching staffs.
+- The Reds have a 4.76 team ERA that ranks 24th among all MLB pitching staffs.

-- The Reds surrender the third-most home runs in baseball (200 total, 1.4 per game).
+- Reds pitchers combine to surrender 201 total home runs at a clip of 1.4 per game (third-most in the league).

-- Spiers (0-0) gets the starting nod for the Reds, his second this season.
+- The right-hander's most recent time out came on Wednesday, Aug.
+30 against the San Francisco Giants, when he threw 5 1/3 innings, surrendering no earned runs while allowing three hits.

-- The righty last pitched on Sunday against the Chicago Cubs, when he threw four innings, allowing three earned runs while giving up five hits.
+- The 24-year-old has put up an ERA of 4.75, with 12 strikeouts per nine innings, in 17 games this season.
+Opponents have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.